dalibo/sqlserver2pgsql/README.md

 You can also use the -i, -num and/or -nr options:

--i  : Generate an "ignore case" schema, using citext, to emulate MSSQL's case insensitive collation.
+`-i`  : Generate an "ignore case" schema, using citext, to emulate MSSQL's case insensitive collation.
       It will create citext fields, with check constraints.
 This type is slower on string comparison operations.

--nr : Don't convert the dbo schema to public.
+`-nr` : Don't convert the dbo schema to public.
 By default, this conversion is done, as it converts MSSQL's default schema (dbo) to PostgreSQL's default schema (public)

--relabel_schemas is a list of schemas to remap.
-The syntax is : 'source1=>dest1;source2=>dest2'.
-Don't forget to quote this option or the shell might alter it there is a default dbo=>public remapping, that can be cancelled with -nr.
+`-relabel_schemas` is a list of schemas to remap.
+The syntax is : `source1=>dest1;source2=>dest2`.
+Don't forget to quote this option or the shell might alter it there is a default `dbo=>public` remapping, that can be cancelled with `-nr`.
 Use double quotes instead of simple quotes on Windows.

--num : Converts numeric (xxx,0) to the appropriate smallint, integer or bigint.
-It won't keep the constraint on the size of the scale of the numeric.
-But smallint, integer and bigint types are faster than numeric.
+`-num` : Converts numeric (xxx,0) to the appropriate smallint, integer or bigint.
+It won't keep the constraint on the size of the scale of the numeric. smallint, integer and bigint types are much faster than numeric, ano often used only as surrogate keys, so the scale is often not important.

--keep_identifier_case: don't convert the dump to all lower case.
+`-keep_identifier_case`: don't convert the dump to all lower case.
 This is not recommended, as you'll have to put every identifier (column, table…) in double quotes…

--validate_constraints=yes/after/no: for foreign keys, if yes: foreign keys are created as valid in the after script (default)
+`-validate_constraints=yes/after/no`: for foreign keys, if yes: foreign keys are created as valid in the after script (default)
                                                       if no: they are created as not valid (enforced only for new rows) if after: they are created as not valid, but the statements to validate them are put in the unsure file